Benchmarking Quantum Circuit Transformation with QKNOB Circuits: Quantum Circuit Transformation

+When designing a quantum algorithm using the quantum circuit model, the designer often does not consider a specific quantum device.
+Consequently, the resulting ideal quantum circuit may contain two-qubit gates acting on arbitrary qubit pairs, which may violate hardware connectivity constraints.
+Therefore, QCT is necessary.

-Device-supported 1-qubit gates can be executed directly.
-A 2-qubit gate (CNOT or CZ) is \emph{directly executable} on a quantum device $\ag \define (\V, \E)$ if its two qubits are neighbours in $\ag$.
-We call a circuit $C \define (g_1,g_2,\ldots, g_m) $ an $\ag$-circuit if all 2-qubit gates in $C$ are directly executable on $\ag$.
+Let $\ag \define (\V, \E)$ be the architecture graph of a given quantum device.
+Device-supported one-qubit gates can be executed directly on $\ag$.
+A device-supported two-qubit gate is \emph{directly executable} on $\ag$ if its two qubits are adjacent in $\ag$.
+A quantum circuit $C$ is referred to as an $\ag$-circuit if all its two-qubit gates are directly executable given the device's connectivity constraints.